SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

   - cursor: the cursor to perform the operation on (as an integer).
   - text: text of the command to insert (as a string).
 - Response payload: an instance of the `CommandData` object.
-- Error payload: optional source code location for the error (as either `null` or an instance of the `CommandError` object).
+- Error payload: optional source code location for the error (as an instance of the `CommandError` object).
 - Failure mode: recoverable failure.

 ### `load_file`